O-L-F/O-L-F.github.io/_pages/cv.md

 nav_order: 6
 cv_pdf: /assets/pdf/academic_cv.pdf # you can also use external links here
 cv_format: rendercv # options: rendercv, jsonresume
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: This was last updated in Sept.
+2026.
+A French version is forthcoming.
 toc:
   sidebar: left
 ---